thextool/git-practice/README.md

-This is where it is happening! we can will with it
+This is where it is happening! we can will with it. added some more